dev-charles15531/50ProjectsWithVueJs/README.md

 # 50 Projects Of Vue JS
 ## Project 6

-This contains the complete 6th project(Note App).
+This contains the complete 6th project(Color Preview).
 - Install JSON Server on your machine by running the command ```npm install -g json-server```
 - Clone the repo and switch to the project6 branch.
 - On your terminal, cd into the projects directory and run the command: ```npm install```